rovale/Innoexp4/README.md

 ### Sensors and actuators
 The primary focus is on installing [sensors](https://en.wikipedia.org/wiki/Sensor) to gather information about the restaurant.
 We may also want to add an [actuator](https://en.wikipedia.org/wiki/Actuator) here and there.
 It should be OK, as long as we don't disturb people during ther lunch break.
 Have a look at the descriptions of the available [sensors](./docs/Sensors.md) and [actuators](./docs/Sensors.md).
 And again: `primary focus === sensors`!

+#### Ideas
+- Next to the components we already have we can tinker with existing electronic devices to use their sensors and actuators!
+- We can also collect relevant data which is available on-line, like the weather data.

 ### Microcontrollers
 The sensors and actuators will be connected to [microcontrollers](https://en.wikipedia.org/wiki/Microcontroller).
 We will use boards with [ESP8266](https://en.wikipedia.org/wiki/ESP8266) and [ESP32](https://en.wikipedia.org/wiki/ESP32) microchips, from the company Espressif (https://www.espressif.com/).
 Feature of these chips, important for our project, is built-in WiFi.